juristr/fabiangosebrink.github.io/_posts/2014-09-02-wpf-basics-i-how-to-make-first-steps-of-databinding.md

 Advantages are:

   * Changing the UI without changing the logic: The UI changes more often than the logic.
-What if green is more &#8220;stylish&#8221; than the good old &#8220;blue&#8221;?
+What if green is more "stylish" than the good old "blue"?
 It has to be changed, but all the things you show stay the same.
 Just because something looks different you are not showing different information.

   * Testability of the logic: Because logic gets more modular it can be well tested.
 You do not need to know about your view or how it looks like.
 The only thing your tests are interested in are the output-information.